rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-019/index.md

 ![Way of Rhea's video settings](wor-video-settings.jpg) _[Way of Rhea][wor-site]'s icon in the taskbar_

-[Anthropic Studios][anthropic] has [shared an article][win-icon] walking through what they learned from implementing fullscreen exclusivity in their Rust game engine.
+[Anthropic Studios][anthropic] has [shared an article][fs-exclusive] walking through what they learned from implementing fullscreen exclusivity in their Rust game engine.

 _Discussions:
 [/r/rust_gamedev](https://www.reddit.com/r/rust_gamedev/comments/lokeml/fullscreen_exclusive_is_a_lie_sort_of)_